wolfsbane-14/Appointment-Booking-Service/README.md

 ## API Endpoints

 ### 1. POST /bookings
 Create a new booking.
-Rejects overlapping appointments.
+Fails if the time slot is already booked.

 **Request Body:**
 ```json